slatedb/slatedb/docs/0001-manifest.md

 _NOTE: We'll probably want to rename `DbState.l0` to `DbState.wal`._

 _NOTE: `DbState.leveled_ssts` doesn't currently exist because SlateDB does not have compaction.
-When we add compaction, we'll need to intriduce this variable._
+When we add compaction, we'll need to introduce this variable._

 At this point, a reader has a consistent view of all SSTs in the database.